maxbeizer/gh-contrib/README.md

 # gh-contrib

-`gh-contrib` is a GitHub CLI extension helping managers with managering tasks within the GitHub organization.
+`gh-contrib` is a GitHub CLI extension to help understand your contributions on GitHub.

 ## Installation